deepakmotlani/Notes/Spring MVC/Basics.md

 1. Middle-tier transaction services
 2. Data access objects & anything that you might want to use across application.

-**Remember there is 1 Application Context per application.**
+**Remember there is 1 Application Context per application, which acts as root-application-context & it is shared between multiple we application context.
+Using context-param to define contextConfigLocation creates this root-application context.**

 **Web Application Context** is the child context of application context.
 Each DispatcherServlet defined in Spring web application will have an associated web Application Context.
 This is how we initialize it.

 ![Dispatch Servlet](https://github.com/deepakmotlani/Notes/blob/master/Spring%20MVC/images/web-xml-dispatcher-servlet.PNG)

 You should also specify the servlet-mapping tag to map the url-pattern which this servlet would handle.
 Specifying init-param in Dispatcher servlet is optional, if you don't specify it would take the contextConfigLocation as [servlet-name]-servlet.xml.
+This application context created is specific to this particular web-application-context.

 **Points to understand**
 1. ContextLoaderListener creates a root web-application-context for web-application & puts it in ServletContext.